alfredomartinezjr/wosostats/resources/how-to-log-stats.md

 #While logging match stats
 1. Start logging stats in the row below the one with “kickoff” in the `poss.action` column.
-2. Create a new row for the following types of events (refer to the events-definitions.doc file for how to define each event), to be typed in the “poss.action” exactly as it’s shown in italics for each event
+2. Create a new row for the following types of events (refer to the events-definitions.doc file for how to define each event), to be typed in the `poss.action` exactly as it’s shown in the code span.
   * Shots stopped by the goalkeeper - `shots.stopped.by.gk`
   * Shots stopped by a defender - `shots.stopped.by.def`
   * Shots blocked by a defender - `shots.blocked`